hlzz/mirror/README.md

 Training code will be released soon.

 ## Test
-First download the model files using the provided script, suppose you are in the root directory of the project `$MIRROR_ROOT`
+First download the [model files](https://s3-ap-southeast-1.amazonaws.com/awsiostest-deployments-mobilehub-806196172/ACCV2018/model.zip) using the following command, suppose you are in the root directory of the project `$MIRROR_ROOT`
 ```bash
 sh ./data/model/download_models.sh
 ```